He Say's, Nature Replies (A reflective poem)

 He says, “Am I okay?”

-The birds chirp in his ear: 'Wake up!
+Raven growls in his ear: 'Wake up!

 Today is a new day.

-Yesterday is over.'
+Yesterday is gone.'

-He says, “I’m stuck.”
+He says, “I feel stuck.”

 River speaks with chill movement—